Undergraduate Academics and Advising

 Every year our program attracts applications from international students and scholars wishing to come and study/work in the American Indian Studies department.
 Below are a few suggestions and tips that you may find useful through the process and while in the program

-Career Services - Useful links
+Career Services - Career development and resources

 Handshake - Campus jobs

-Tucson, Arizona 85721
+Tucson, AZ 85721

 Tel: (520) 621-4627